kryogenica/file_manipulation_scripts/README.md

 # file_manipulation_scripts
-Diferent scripts used in file manipulation adn processing.
+Different scripts used in file manipulation and processing.